Green governments: The Fukushima disaster and the 2011 election

 \section{The Fukushima disaster and the 2011 election}

 The 2011 state election in BW was historic.
 The conservative CDU set the prime minister for 58 years.
 The CDU had absolute majorities and formed single-party governments from 1972 to 1992.
 Before 1972 and after 1992, the CDU formed coalition governments either with the social-democratic SPD or the market-oriented FDP.
 The CDU had been the predominant party in BW for decades and enjoyed very comfortable political majorities.
-State elections take place every five years.
-The party vote shares of the state election on March 26, 2006 were: CDU 44.2\%, FDP 10.7\%, SPD 25.2\%, and Greens 11.7\%.
-The CDU and the FDP formed a rightwing coalition government since June 14, 2006.
+State elections take place every five years in BW.
+The party vote shares in the previous state election on March 26, 2006, were: CDU 44.2\%, FDP 10.7\%, SPD 25.2\%, and Greens 11.7\%.
+The CDU and the FDP formed a rightwing coalition government in June 14, 2006.
 Even a year before the 2011 state election, which we examine, the CDU and FDP had a comfortable majority.
 Polls from February 18, 2010 were: CDU 43\%, FDP 11\%, SPD 20\% and Greens 17\% (infratest dimap).
-We return to an important event in February 2010 below.

 The conservative CDU lost the election in 2011 against the Greens and the social-democratic SPD.
 What was more, for the first time in history, a green politician --- Winfried Kretschmann --- became prime minister of a German state.
-There were many reasons for the outcome of the 2011 election but, importantly for our research design, the Fukushima accident tipped the scales.
-The electorates of the catch-all parties CDU and SPD eroded.
-The established parties CDU, SPD, and FDP lost votes, and the Green party drastically increased its vote share.
-Voter turnout increased from 55.5\% in 2006 to 66.8\% in 2011.
-In particular, the Green party attracted votes from citizens who did not participate in previous elections \citep{haas2013wandern}.
+Several events influenced the outcome of the 2011 election but, importantly for our research design, the Fukushima accident tipped the scales.